Win the Weekend: Fantasy football and betting tips

-Want to know the latest trends, matchups and injury news?
+Want to know the latest trends, matchups and injury news in football?
 We've got you.
 Want to know where the public has money this week?
 We've got you.
-Want to know which teams to play, who to roster in DFS or who to pick in your Eliminator pool?
+Want to know which teams to play, whom to roster in DFS or whom to pick in your Eliminator pool?
 We've got you there, too.
-Here's everything you need to know as you prepare for your fantasy football matchups and potential bets on NFL and college football games this week.
+Here's everything you need to know as you prepare for your fantasy football matchups and potential bets on the games this weekend.

 CFB: Action Report | Analytics Edges | Confidence pool picks